 Rifle Fingerprints & Mismatch

 Beyond the ATF inconclusive fragment, commentary raises identity and handling gaps between Tyler Robinson and the physical rifle / rooftop shooter evidence.
+Whoever left prints on that rifle, the wider record on how Charlie Kirk was actually killed is set out under Cause of Death.

 Multiple fingerprints on recovered gun